Weiqifan1/pof-input-method/README.md

 for selection.

-Here "common use" means that when using the POFsimp dict and schema files, you can write any of the characters in this frequency list without
+Here "common use" means that when using the POFsimp dict and schema files, you can write any of the first 5000 characters in this frequency list without
 scrolling:

 https://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=IM

-When using the POFtrad dict and schema files, you can write any of the characters in this frequency list without scrolling:
+When using the POFtrad dict and schema files, you can write any of the first 5000 characters in this frequency list without scrolling:

 http://technology.chtsai.org/charfreq/sorted.html